gbdev/gb-asm-tutorial/src/part3/enemy-bullet-collision.md

 # Enemy-Bullet Collision

-When we are udating enemies, we'll call a function called "CheckCurrentEnemyAgainstBullets".
+When we are updating enemies, we'll call a function called "CheckCurrentEnemyAgainstBullets".
 This will check the current enemy against all active bullets.

-This fuction needs to loop through the bullet object pool, and check if our current enemy overlaps any bullet on both the x and y axis.
+This function needs to loop through the bullet object pool, and check if our current enemy overlaps any bullet on both the x and y axis.
 If so, we'll deactivate the enemy and bullet.

 Our "CheckCurrentEnemyAgainstBullets" function starts off in a manner similar to how we updated enemies & bullets.

-> This function expects "hl" points to the curent enemy.
+> This function expects "hl" points to the current enemy.
 We'll save that in a variable for later usage.

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/states/gameplay/objects/collision/enemy-bullet-collision.asm:enemy-bullet-collision-start}}
 {{#include ../../galactic-armada/src/main/states/gameplay/objects/collision/enemy-bullet-collision.asm:enemy-bullet-collision-start}}